danmayer/server_responder/README.md

   * return results and exit status
   * improve debug / deployment cycle, local testing
   * project need to be able to setup their environment and share keys etc...?
-  * can't shutdown foreman with 9 it doesn't end all the processes it starts
+  * can't shutdown foreman with 9 it doesn't end all the processes it starts (sigint seems closer getting right output on server but leaves redis running)
+  * need a utility to just pass a S3 fragmant and have it cat the results for me

 __NOTES__

   * All logging is going to the `/opt/bitnami/apache2/logs/error_log` I want to have something like sinatra log in app/logs but since moving to the newer AMI it just crashes if I try to redirect the logging.